-I haven’t done a lot of reviews on my blog before but I felt it would be a disservice not to talk about David Lowery’s The Green Knight.
+I haven’t done a lot of reviews on my blog before, but I felt it would be a disservice not to talk about David Lowery’s The Green Knight.
 The reason I want to talk about this movie is because of not only the way in which it is depicted but also how, if I had watched this movie as my younger self, I don’t think I would have been able to appreciate just how much thought was put into both the delivery and the emphasis applied to the basis and source material upon which the story is been based on.

 The Green Knight, much like a lot of stories written before my time, told individual stories that were tenuously linked together by a common theme such as love or honor.
 And I think that is one of The Green Knight’s greatest strengths.
 It tells stories within stories that don’t need to mean anything.
 We can find links and symbols sure, but the essence of the stories themselves are alone, they are independent of those around them and I love that.
-I miss the days where stories were told for the sake of the story, not for how they can be built into a network of other spinoffs, prequels and other memorabilia.
+I miss the days when stories were told for the sake of the story, not for how they can be built into a network of other spinoffs, prequels, and other memorabilia.
 I think it is these pockets of tales in the movie itself that really allow Sir Gawain to find out who he is and because we don’t need to look too deeply into each tale we can appreciate how each snippet is presented.
-It regals a an adventure not only beautifully portrayed by the varied and extensive cast but also by the motifs and color palette strewn across the entirety of the film.
+It regals an adventure not only beautifully portrayed by the varied and extensive cast but also by the motifs and color palette strewn across the entirety of the film.

 GOD that color palette is glorious!

 So watch The Green Knight or don’t.
 I think the beauty of this movie is that it wasn’t created to be sold, it was created to show something to us.
 Like it’s source material The Green Knight is a journey and like Sir Gawain we the audience are swept up through the seasons and spun around its world.
-It is thrilling but quiet, yet most importantly it is thought provoking.
-It asks of us to think further about what is being seen in a very unobtrusive way.
+It is thrilling but quiet, yet most importantly it is thought-provoking.
+It asks us to think further about what is being seen in a very unobtrusive way.

-Watch it or don’t watch it.
+So if you get anything from this post I ask of you only this: watch it or don’t watch it.
 But if you do, don’t come in with expectations.
-Instead allow it to tell its stories.
+Instead, allow it to tell its stories.
 Be swept away by the journey, because that is what The Green Knight‘s essence is.

-It’s a tale of man seeking to find himself, and upon undertaking this journey he discovers what it means to live along the way.
+It’s a tale of a man seeking to find himself, and upon undertaking this journey he discovers what it means to live along the way.